 New content infrequently appears on Jamorama.
 If that’s an issue for you, check out Guitar Tricks, which adds new lessons and song tutorials on a regular basis.

 They also have a robust selection of advanced courses, plus lessons on different types of guitars.
-While Jamorama provides comprehensive instruction for acoustic guitars, Guitar Tricks might be a better option if you’re interested in electric.
+While Jamorama provides comprehensive instruction for acoustic guitars, Guitar Tricks might be a better option if you’re interested in electric guitars as a beginner.
 Read more about this platform in my complete Guitar Tricks review!

 JamPlay is another large, popular site for guitar lessons.
 Like Jamorama, most of their teaching is done via video courses.
 However, they also have robust live content, including streaming classes, live chat, and real-time question-and-answer sessions.